Managing Service Profitability in the Age of Digital Transformation

 In order to retain and expand your PM revenue stream in a context where the buyers move to reduce their spend, do go in discovery mode and (re)define preventive maintenance.
 PM is not a singular black box once defined by somebody in engineering with a product focus.
 Modern PM is a menu of choices (and consequences) for your buyer based on the usage profile of the product, budget and risk.

-This article is published in Field Service News Jan/Feb 2020 issue.
+This article is published in Field Service News Jan/Feb 2020 issue and PTC Blog.

 3 Reasons Why Results Matter More Than the Product